Active Learning and Bayesian Optimization: a Unified Perspective to Learn with a Goal: An Active Learning Perspective

 \subsection{Acquisition Functions and Infill Criteria}

-The identification of the learning criteria that drive the selection of promising samples in active learning permits to explicitly define the synergy with the sampling scheme realized in Bayesian optimization frameworks.
-In particular, the symbiotic relationship between the two domains is manifested in the substantial analogy between the infill criteria in Bayesian optimization and the learning criteria in active learning schemes.
-Infill criteria guide the sampling procedure in Bayesian frameworks assessing the utility of evaluating an unknown sample to maximize the informative gain related to a specific optimization problem.
-The merit of each candidate is quantified according to a learning goal that establishes an adaptive sampling scheme realized through the acquisition function.
-The acquisition function $\AF(\DesignVar)$ embeds and formalizes the infill criteria measuring the improvement of the solution of the optimization problem, and enabling to decide the most promising sample $\DesignVar$ and consequently where to expensively evaluate the objective function $\ObjFun$.
+The synergy between active learning and Bayesian optimization relies on the substantial analogy between the learning criteria driving the active learning procedure and the infill criteria that characterize the Bayesian learning scheme.
+Infill criteria provide a measure of the information gain in terms of utility acquired evaluating a certain location of the domain.
+In Bayesian optimization, the acquisition function is formalized according to a certain infill criterion: this permits to quantify the merit of each sample with respect to a specific learning goal.
+Accordingly, the sample that maximizes the querying utility is observed to enrich the learning procedure toward this goal.

-Acquisition functions define the sampling process targeting the balance between two infilling criteria: the global exploration and the local exploitation toward the believed optimum.
-Specifically, the exploration concentrates the sampling on the regions where the predicted uncertainty about the objective function is larger, improving the knowledge about the distribution of $\ObjFun$ over the feasible set $\DesignSpace$; the exploitation condensates the sampling on regions where the minimum of the mean prediction is located to rapidly assess the optimal solution.
-The dilemma between exploration and exploitation of the search space represents a key challenge to be carefully addressed in formulating acquisition functions.
-On the one hand, a strategy that only explores data may not account for informative regions of the input space where sampling can improve the solution of the optimization problem.
-On the other hand, the pure exploitation of data may not consider large regions of the input space leading to a surrogate model locally accurate but globally incorrect.
+In particular, Bayesian learning schemes rely on two main infill criteria: global exploration ad local exploitation toward the optimum.
+The former exploration criterion concentrates the samples in regions of the domain where the uncertainty predicted by the surrogate is higher; this enhances the global awareness about the distribution of the objective function over the domain, but the resources might not be directed toward the goal of the procedure -- e.g. minimum of the objective function.
+The latter exploitation criterion condensates the samples in regions where the surrogate model indicates that the objective is likely to be located -- e.g. minimum of the Gaussian process mean function; exploitation realizes a goal-oriented sampling procedure that privileges the search for the objective without a potentially accurate knowledge of the overall distribution of interest.
+The dilemma between exploration and exploitation represents a key challenge to be carefully addressed.
+On one hand, a learning procedure based on pure exploration might use a large amount of samples to improve the overall accuracy of the surrogate model without searching toward the learning goal.
+On the other hand, an exploitation-based learner might anchor a high density of samples to a suboptimal local solution as a consequence of the information from an unreliable surrogate model.
 These extreme behaviours demonstrate the need to find a compromise between exploration and exploitation criteria.